Constrained deformations of positive scalar curvature metrics: Deforming the boundary to totally geodesic

-Before stating the main result of this section, concerning the existence of a family of regularizations of the metric $g$ which preserve the two properties stated in Lemma \ref{lem:singpath}, let us introduce some additional notation.
+Before stating the main result of this section, concerning the existence of a family of regularizations of the metrics in question which preserve the two properties stated in Lemma \ref{lem:singpath}, let us introduce some additional notation.

 \